You might be familiar with this scenario.

-Find bucket list examples by using a mind map (or a modified version of one)
+Find bucket list examples by using a bubble map.

 There are a number of ways to come up with bucket list ideas.
 You can look for examples of other people’s bucket lists, search for articles or even peek at what the character from the movie Bucket List wrote down.
 But, I want you to start with your own interests.

-Mind Map is a term trademarked by Tony Buzan.
-It’s a visual way to record and organize your thoughts and ideas.
+A bubble map a visual way to record and organize your thoughts and ideas.
 It can be used for planning.
 If you want to follow his process exactly.
-You can watch a quick Youtube video here.
+Follow the directions below.

-Here are some simple steps to follow a looser interpretation of this process especially if you want to quickly sketch one out for a bucket list.
+Here are some simple steps to use a bubble map, especially if you want to quickly sketch one out for a bucket list.